AB-Repo/WhatsApp-Goals-Reminder/README.md

 Further developed the idea to become a WhatsApp Goals and Productivity Bot.

-Utilising ideas discussed in the books "Atomic Habits" and "The Compound Effect".
+Utilising ideas discussed in the books "Atomic Habits", "The Compound Effect" and "Tiny Experiments".

+Potential feature: Visibility of activities, for example sporting endeavours etc. thereby harnessing the motivational effects of social competition and gamification etc.

 SMART Goal Framework Integration: The bot subtly guides users toward SMART goals (Specific, Measurable, Achievable, Relevant, Time-bound).